 Extracranial germ cell tumors, including those that occur in the reproductive organs, account for about 3% of all tumors in children younger than 15 and about 14% in adolescents age 15 to 19.

 Extragonadal germ cell tumors most commonly occur in the sacrum and coccyx in the lower spine, chest, and abdomen.

-The overall five-year survival rate is the percentage of people who survive at least five years after the tumor is detected, excluding those who die from other diseases.
+The overall five-year survival rate is the percentage of people who survive at least five years after the tumor is found.
 The overall five-year survival rate for children younger than age 15 with extragonadal germ cell tumors is 83%.

-Statistics should be interpreted with caution.
-It is not possible to tell a person how long he or she will live with a germ cell tumor.
+Cancer survival statistics should be interpreted with caution.
+It is not possible to tell a child how long he or she will live with a germ cell tumor.
+These estimates are based on data from many children with this type of cancer, so the actual risk for a particular individual may be different.
 Because survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this tumor.
 Learn more about understanding statistics .

 Statistics adapted from the National Cancer Institute (NCI).

 To continue reading this guide, use the menu on the left side of your screen to choose another section.